 B. Stephen Carpenter II

 Professional Bio

-B Stephen Carpenter, II is Professor of Art Education and African American Studies; Co-Director of the Summer Institute on Contemporary Art (SICA); Chief Executive Artist for Reservoir Studio; and a Founding Faculty member of the MAT/MA in Art & Design Education at Vermont College of Fine Arts.
+B Stephen Carpenter, II is professor of Art Education and African American Studies; co-director of the Summer Institute on Contemporary Art (SICA); chief executive artist for Reservoir Studio; and a founding faculty member of the master of arts in teaching and master of arts in Art & Design Education at Vermont College of Fine Arts.

 Steve is interested in curriculum theory, professional development through art for preK-12 educators, public pedagogy and participatory art practices, critical art education studies, and the global water crisis as curriculum.
 His mixed-media assemblages, installations, and performance artworks confront and disrupt social, historical, cultural, and political constructs.
 Steve has authored and co-authored book chapters and journal articles on art education, visual culture, and curriculum theory.
 He is co-author of Interdisciplinary Approaches to Teaching Art in High School (2006), co-editor of Curriculum for a Progressive, Provocative, Poetic, and Public Pedagogy (2006), and co-editor of two forthcoming books.
 Steve is senior editor of Studies in Art Education (2017-2019) and serves on the editorial review board of Decolonization: Indigeneity, Education & Society, and the international editorial board of Curriculum Inquiry.
-He is a past co-editor of the Journal of Curriculum and Pedagogy (2010-2013) and a past editor of Art Education (2004-2006).
+He is a past co-editor of the Journal of Curriculum and Pedagogy (2010–2013) and a past editor of Art Education (2004–2006).
 He is a National Art Education Association (NAEA) Distinguished Fellow and a recipient of the Eugene Grigsby Jr. Award (NAEA).
-Steve holds a B.F.A. degree in Visual Art from Slippery Rock University (1987) and M.Ed (1989) and Ph.D.
-(1996) degrees in Art Education from The Pennsylvania State University.
+Steve holds a bachelor of fine arts degree in visual art from Slippery Rock University (1987) a master's of education degree (1989) and a doctoral degree (1996) in art education from Penn State.

+B. Stephen Carpenter II